Enhancing our Aboriginal bush tucker arboretum

-Understand the goals and objectives of the project
+Understand the goals and objectives of the overall project

-Work in a positive and cooperative manner within a diverse group
+Work positively and cooperatively within a diverse group

-Work as part of a team and unsupervised depending upon the task
+Work unsupervised and as part of a team depending upon the task

-On the day you will need preferably long sleeves and long trousers, water, sturdy enclosed shoes, wide brim hat and sunscreen
+On the day you will need preferably long sleeves and long trousers, sturdy enclosed shoes, wide-brimmed hat, water and sunscreen.

 Note: The Guriwal Trail Refurbishment Project works in conjunction with the Bird Habitat Revegetation Project under the title of Habitat Restoration program.

 We supply onsite training, all the tools, gloves and morning tea.